Shmankivchyky: Toponymy

-Part of the population of Shmankivtsi settled near the forest and the old broken road that led to Skala and Kamyanets.
+Part of the population of Shmankivtsi settled near the forest and the old broken road that led to Skala and Kamianets.
 The new settlement also received a consonant name, the name of which came from Shmankivtsi.
 Mykhailo Khudash stated this, noting that his name means "those who moved from the village of Shmankivtsi".

 Mykola Krykun gives the following variants of the names of the village.
 Shmankivchiki recorded in chronological order in the relevant sources: